sobhan-zp/catch-me-if-you-can/Server Program/Node.JS Web Socket Connection/README.md

 To run the server

-    - for CentOS
+    - for Linux && Windows

-        - cd ht
+        - cd /%YOUR PATH%//ht

         - sudo node index.js